pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 hold the original material.
 The microcopying fixes all the documents in an unbreakable series.
-This is an advantage as a protection against loss of individual documents through theft or carelessness; it is a disadvantage if a file is still active in the sense that new material ought to be interspersed between material already filed.&nbsp;{%- include pagebreak.html canvas=313 -%}&nbsp;Since library space costs $.40 to $.50 a cubic foot for construction (see Chapter
+This is an advantage as a protection against loss of individual documents through theft or carelessness; it is a disadvantage if a file is still active in the sense that new material ought to be interspersed between material already filed. {% include pagebreak.html canvas=313 %} Since library space costs $.40 to $.50 a cubic foot for construction (see Chapter
 II), and gives rise to further costs for lighting and heating, it would appear that